asm0dey/projector-pres/index.md

 }
 ```

-Every 10ms (roughly) aggregate all commands and send them to the client over websocket.
+Every 10ms (roughly) aggregate all commands and send them to the client over WebSocket.

 ---